top of page

 June 2026

 Here is our wrap up of what has been happening in Silicon's world.
-AI adoption and Cyber risk are top of mind for most businesses we talk to.
-The ever demanding operational requirements and business as usual tasks, are getting more complex so the ability for an IT team to find the time to focus on innovation like AI is a difficult one.
+Cyber risk and managing AI adoption are top of mind for most businesses we talk to.
+The ever demanding operational requirements and business as usual tasks, continue to get more complex, so the ability for an IT team to find the time to focus on innovation like AI is a difficult one.

 In this months newsletter we've included articles to help your awareness of the latest cyber threats, resources to help plan your AI adoption in a safe and secure way for your business.